kawaicheung/book-on-naming-things/manuscript/F_Ch_WhenCRUDisCrud.md

  `RecreateAPIKey()` could make me think, incorrectly, that an already-used API key will be reinstated. `RegenerateAPIKey()` makes me think, correctly, that the new API key won't be revived from the ashes.

 ------

+**The Appropriate Level of Detail**

+In each of the examples in the previous chapter, my revised names attempt to describe a method's implementation more clearly.
+Some would argue that I'm committing a cardinal programming sin -- one of the fruits of encapsulating logic in methods is to _hide_ the details of the implementation.
+How dare I try to expose them more!

+But, one of the tricks of good method naming is to expose _as much_ detail as is useful.
+The more knowledge we ascertain from the name of a method, the faster we get at choosing the right methods to use or deciding to add additional ones to fulfill the task-at-hand.

+For instance, in the API key generation example above, I felt that `GenerateAPIKey()` was a better choice than `CreateAPIKey()` because it describes _how_ an API key is created with a little more detail that might be useful to the implementor.

+I certainly could've carried the name even further.
+However, would a name like `GenerateAPIKeyUsingRandomizedGuid()` be better?
+If there were other API generation mechanisms at play that required alternative methods, and the mechanism mattered outside of the method itself, then absolutely.
+In my case, there wasn't.

+A name like `GenerateAPIKeyUsingRandomizedGuid()` also presents a couple more issues:

+1. It's long, and long names can reak havoc on the overall shape of code.
+By the way, we'll talk about long names and [code shape](#ch_shape) later -- including one case where I believe they actually would be beneficial.

+2. It's fragile.
+If, at any point, I decide to change _how_ the API key is generated, I'd have to remember to change the name as well to avoid misleading the implementor.

+In the end, exposing the appropriate level of detail is more art than science.
+Undoubtedly, as a codebase evolves, what's "appropriate" will also change.
+Naming--like coding itself--requires constant upkeep.
+We're never done with naming so long as the product is still evolving.

+---